HoTT/Coq-HoTT/STYLE.md

   applies a lemma inside of a lambda abstraction, in the goal or in a hypothesis.

-- `issig`: Defined in `types/Record`, this tactic proves automatically that a record type is equivalent to a nested sigma-type.
-Actually, there are separate tactics `issig`, `issig2`, `issig3`, etc. depending on how many fields the record has, but their code is virtually identical.
-If you need a version with more fields than yet exists, feel free to add it.
+- `issig`: Defined in `Types/Record`, this tactic proves automatically that a record type is equivalent to a nested sigma-type.
+(Actually, there are separate tactics `issig2`, `issig3`, etc. depending on how many fields the record has, but their code is virtually identical, and a tactic notation `issig` invokes the appropriate one automatically.
+If you need a version with more fields than yet exists, feel free to add it.)

 ## Contributing to the library ##